RoslyndWilliams/osticket-prereqs/README.md

 <h3>Step 2: Install and Enable Internet Information Services (IIS) in Windows</h3>

 - At the bottom left, search for Control Panel
-- Underneath Programs, select Uninstall A Program
+- Underneath Programs, select Uninstall a Program
-- On the left side of the screen, select Turn Windows Features On Or Off
+- On the left side of the screen, select Turn Windows Features On or Off
-- Select Internet Information Services, and select OK
+- Select Internet Information Services (IIS), and select OK

 <p align="center">